WHAT ARE THE FATAL FOUR IN IDD?

 Many individuals with IDD have epilepsy in addition to another disability.
 Learn how to help the individuals you serve prevent seizures and avoid injuries.

-The Fatal Four: How Constipation Impacts Health
+The Fatal Four in IDD: How Constipation Impacts Health

 Constipation stinks, but it doesn’t have to be deadly.
 Having more information available about this condition in the Fatal Four can help your organization better serve those at higher risk.